 "I played third base like Brooks - Mel Brooks." - Andy Van Slyke

 Van Slyke was the center of controversy when the Pittsburgh Pirates signed him instead of devoting those resources to the younger, more talented but less popular Bonds.
 Some claimed racism was at work as well.
-Van Slyke faded quickly, Bonds kept winning MVPs and since then the Pirates have not had a winning season.
+Van Slyke faded quickly, Bonds kept winning MVPs and the Pirates went without a winning season for two decades.

 His oldest son A.J.
 Van Slyke was the 23rd round pick of the St. Louis Cardinals in the 2005 amateur draft, while his middle son Scott Van Slyke was the Los Angeles Dodgers 14th round pick in the same draft and reached the major leagues in 2012.

 - 3-time NL All-Star (1988, 1992 & 1993)